emptinxss/Voci/README.md

 -   **PATCH** /api/v1/media/{id}
 -   **DELETE** /api/v1/media/{id}

-NOTE: For a succesful POST request you have to manually add the media file to path "public/uploads/media" and write the exact name of the file like the example below:
+<span style="color:red">**NOTE**</span>: For a succesful POST request you have to manually add the media file to path "public/uploads/media" and write the exact name of the file like the example below:

 ![Immagine 2022-10-09 092537](https://user-images.githubusercontent.com/83363396/194754715-2de0c1e7-96ab-4f00-a654-759e680f1f8d.png)